Guides

 Shadow board members also learn about the company’s strategy and decisions so that they can share with their peers and network.

-Are there examples of shadow boards at work?
+Examples of shadow boards at work

 HBR published a fascinating piece of research that examined the success of shadow boards at various firms.
-Let’s look at what happened at two big fashion firms – Gucci and Prada.

 Gucci and Prada are two fashion giants with a good track record of keeping up with and shaping consumer tastes.